WasmEdge/docs/docs/embed/c/externref.md

 ### Passing an Object As Functor

-As the same as passing a class instance, the functor object instance is needed.
+Like passing a class instance, the functor object instance is needed.

 ```cpp
 struct SquareStruct {